estevez-dev/ha-client.app/docs.md

 [Back to top](#documentation)
 ## Mobile app integration
 **(HA Client >= 0.6.0)**
 Strating from 0.6.0 `mobile_app` component should be enabled on your Home Assistant server.
-In nevest versions of HA it is enabled by default.
-If not, the app will show you an error saying that you need to enable `mobile_app` component on your HA instance.
+If it is disabled, the app will show you an error saying that you need to enable `mobile_app` component on your HA instance.
 In that case just add this to your `configuration.yaml`:

 ```yaml
 mobile_app:
 ```

 If `mobile_app` component is enabled, you'll see a message about successfull mobile app registration:

   ![image](/assets/images/mobile_app_registered.png)